Daily Kos: History

-Daily Kos has been classified as left-leaning and far-left.
+In 2018, the Daily Kos launched Civiqs, a division of the blog that provides political polling data from volunteer participants.

+In 2019 Prism, an independent, non-profit publication focused on covering injustice from the perspective of underrepresented groups, became an affiliate publication of the Daily Kos.

+In 2020, during the COVID-19 pandemic, Daily Kos owner Kos Media LLC received $1.4 million in federally backed small business loans from Newtek Small Business Finance as part of the Paycheck Protection Program.

 Polling

 Daily Kos had previously partnered with Research 2000 to produce polling for presidential, congressional and gubernatorial races across the country.
 In June 2010, Daily Kos terminated the relationship after finding that the data showed statistical anomalies consistent with deliberate falsification and announced its intention to sue the polling firm.

 On November 30, 2010, an agreement to a settlement began as lawyers for the Plaintiff filed a status report indicating that both parties were "in agreement as to the contours of a proper settlement but are still in the process of determining whether the execution of the proposed terms is feasible".
 In May 2011, The Huffington Post reported that Research 2000 pollster Del Ali agreed to settle the lawsuit and make payments to Daily Kos.

+The Daily Kos Elections tracked redistricting in the United States, forecasted Electoral College results, and provided polling data for elections.

 YearlyKos convention

 In June 2006, members of Daily Kos organized the first ever Daily Kos political blogger convention, called YearlyKos, in Las Vegas, Nevada.
 The event was attended by approximately 1000 bloggers, and featured appearances by prominent Democrats such as Senate Minority Leader Harry Reid, California Senator Barbara Boxer, General Wesley Clark, Governors Mark Warner, Bill Richardson, Tom Vilsack and DNC Chair Howard Dean.
 The event was widely covered in the traditional media, including Capitol Hill Blue, The Boston Globe and MSNBC.
 C-SPAN also carried portions of the convention.